What Islam is Not

 Muslims believe there is only one God.
 The Creator of the universe.
 The Supreme Being.
 The only Absolute.
 The Merciful and the Beneficent.
 The All Knowing.
 The Just.
 The Loving.
 The Incomparable.
 The Source of Goodness.
 The Source of all Power.
 The Everlasting.
 In short, God is God.

-Prophet Muhammad is to Islam what Jesus Christ is to Christianity – hence sometimes the (incorrect) term “Muhammadan” used to describe followers of Islam.
+Prophet Muhammad is to Islam what Jesus Christ is to Christianity – hence sometimes the (incorrect) term “Muhammadan” used to be used to describe followers of Islam.

 Muslims do not worship Muhammad.
 They believe he is merely a servant of God, a great prophet and the final messenger of God to man.
 Muslims believe individuals like Abraham, Noah, Moses, Solomon, David, Jacob, Joseph, Jesus, and Muhammad were all prophets of God.
 Islam is strictly monotheistic and worships God alone.
 Islam means to submit to the will of God.
 A Muslim is one who submits to the will of God.
 One of the Arabic roots of the word Islam is salam (peace), and Muslims find peace in following and worshiping God.